awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-use-multirecord-query.md

 # Query a table<a name="ddb-en-client-use-multirecord-query"></a>

 The [https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/DynamoDbTable.html#query(java.util.function.Consumer)](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/DynamoDbTable.html#query(java.util.function.Consumer)) method of the `DynamoDbTable` class finds items based on primary key values\.
-The annotations `@DynamoDbPartitionKey` and optionally `@DynamoDbSortKey` are used to define the primary key on your data class\.
+The `@DynamoDbPartitionKey` annotation and the optional `@DynamoDbSortKey` annotation are used to define the primary key on your data class\.

 The `query()` method requires a partition key value that finds items that match the supplied value\.
 If your table also defines a sort key, you can add a value for it to your query as an additional comparison condition to fine tune the results\.